Перейти до вмісту

 Section titled “Hands-On Exercise: Implementing DPO Alignment”

 Scenario: You are fine-tuning a Kubernetes operational assistant.
-You have raw preference logs from senior engineers and need to align your SFT model using DPO.
+You have raw preference logs from senior engineers comparing pairs of responses, and you need to align your SFT model using DPO.
+Each preference record contains a prompt, the response the senior engineer selected as better, and the response they rejected.

 You receive raw CSV data with three columns: prompt, good_answer, bad_answer.
 Write a Python function to format this into the specific dictionary structure required by DPO trainers (typically containing prompt, chosen, and rejected keys).